andersen-lab/Freyja/README.md

 Freyja is intended as a post-processing step after primer trimming and variant calling in [iVar (Grubaugh and Gangavaparu et al., 2019)](https://github.com/andersen-lab/ivar).
 From measurements of SNV freqency and sequencing depth at each position in the genome, Freyja returns an estimate of the true lineage abundances in the sample.

 To ensure reproducibility of results, we provide old (timestamped) barcodes and metadata in the separate [Freyja-data](https://github.com/andersen-lab/Freyja-data) repository.
 Barcode version can be checked using the `freyja demix --version` command.

+Detailed documentation, including installation, usage, and examples, can be found [here](https://andersen-lab.github.io/Freyja/index.html#).

 ## Installation via conda
 Freyja is entirely written in Python 3, but requires preprocessing by tools like iVar and [samtools](https://github.com/samtools/samtools) mpileup to generate the required input data.
 We recommend using python3.7, but Freyja has been tested on python versions up to 3.10.
 First, create an environment for freyja